 The Synopsis Format

-Friedman gives some of the best tips for formatting a synopsis.
+Jane Friedman gives some of the best tips for formatting a synopsis.
 She recommends beginning with a strong paragraph identifying your protagonist, problem or conflict, and setting.
 The next paragraph should convey any major plot turns or conflicts necessary and any characters that should be mentioned in order for your book summary to make sense to whomever is reading it.
 Lastly, she recommends indicating how major conflicts are resolved in the last paragraph.
 This ensures a clear presentation of your book or novel and doesn't leave the reader confused.

 Want to get your synopsis critiqued?
 Use our writing critique service and get personalized feedback on your own synopsis!

-Learn more about writing your synopsis in the online course How to Capture the Essence of Your Story in a Synopsis.
+Or learn more about writing your synopsis in the online course How to Capture the Essence of Your Story in a Synopsis.